Repairs required to getting my Amiga CD32 games console working again. Replacing CD-Rom and faulty capacitors.

 Luckily I found a replacement drive unit for sale on eBay at a good price

 The install is very easy.
 Just remove the 4 screws holding it to the case lid and its free.
-The data ribbon cable to the motherboard needs to be removed with care, because the retainer clip can break easily.
+The data ribbon cable to the motherboard needs removing with care, because the retainer clip can break easily.

 Another lottle job was to replace the missing RF-Shield top plate.
 The absence of this shielding can cause read errors on some units, and mine certainly worked better with one.
 No idea why it was missing in the first place.